Some very difficult lessons were learned by

 be made ready for future service.

-was issued as parka and trouser set, usually in
+was issued as parka and trouser set, typically in

 matching patterns, can be further substantiated by